School Handbook

 Plagiarism is treated as a serious offense at CCS, because it is a denial of two key purposes of the school:

 With readily available internet access, it is very easy for students to plagiarize.
-They need only copy information from Web sites, or access one of the various “cheat” sites that offer pre-written research papers.
+They need only copy information from websites, or access one of the various “cheat” sites or AI apps that offer pre-written research papers.

 But ease of access does not justify violation of scholarly standards, nor does it legitimize violation of the ninth commandment.